 - CentOS is based on a Linux framework and a Linux distribution to implement a free, community-supported computing platform that is compatible with the corresponding upstream source, Red hat Linux whereas Ubuntu is an open-sourced and Linux distribution that is based on Debian.

-- From the system stability perspective, CentOS is a more stable distribution than that of Ubuntu.
+- From the system stability perspective, CentOS is a more stable distribution than Ubuntu.

-- Ubuntu provides larger and extensive community support than that of CentOS.
+- Ubuntu provides larger and extensive community support than CentOS.

-- From the learning perspective, Ubuntu has lots of tutorials and different extensive documentation for the basic knowledge purpose, whereas in the case of CentOS, due to a comparative smaller community and lesser documentation support, it becomes a little bit difficult to progress the learning curve.
+- From the learning perspective, Ubuntu has lots of tutorials and different extensive documentation for the basic knowledge purpose, whereas in the case of CentOS, due to a comparatively smaller community and lesser documentation support, it becomes a little bit difficult to progress the learning curve.

 - In the case of CentOS, the yum command can be used to download and RPM packages from the library, whereas in the case of Ubuntu DEB, packages can be downloaded using an apt-get package manager.

 - Ubuntu is less secure out of the box, whereas centos are more secure out of the box.

 - Ubuntu is easier for beginners as it has less learning curve.
 Centos has a great learning curve, and it is difficult to learn.

 - Ubuntu is mainly used by those who require great and latest features available frequently.
 Centos is a good choice for those who do not want to have frequent updates in the system.

 - Ubuntu has larger and massive repositories because of its popularity and online community.
 Centos has limited and targeted repositories.
 It will take a lot of time to set up the desktop with Centos.

 - Ubuntu always has newer packages, whereas Centos does not have new packages.
 It will maintain the old packages for the years.